 The more pleasant their experience is during this time, the better coping mechanisms and positive reinforcement they will gain.
 They will be able to conquer all the other challenges that push them to grow in the future.

-A smooth, easy, fast transition out of diapers!
-That sounds amazing!
+This will make for a smooth, easy, fast transition out of diapers!
+That sounds amazing, right?

 Every kid is different

 They are ready when they are ready, not when you want them to be ready.